The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

 Ignorance of market research

-It is often difficult for companies to abandon their original idea when the insights gained from the MVP testing phase push them to do so.
-Ignoring market research and survey results, and not wanting to deviate from the original idea, only promises success in the fewest cases and can quickly become expensive.
+Companies frequently need help to abandon their original idea when the insights gained from the MVP testing phase push them to do so.
+Ignoring market research and survey results and not wanting to deviate from the original idea only promises success in the fewest cases and can quickly become expensive.

 Skipping the prototyping phase

 Prototyping is an essential step in the development of an MVP.
 In this phase, the basic structure of the product is defined, and sketches and an interface architecture (for example) are created.
-Without doing this preliminary work, unnecessary confusion and communication problems can arise in the later development work.
+Confusion and communication problems can arise in the later development work without doing this preliminary work.

 The wrong development team

 Companies should look for a development team they trust.
-An inexperienced team can derail even the most unique and viable product idea!
-The development team should always see itself not only as a technical or rather executive team, but should be able to communicate with the client at eye level.
-Most projects fail not because of the technical implementation, but because of the communication between teams.
+An inexperienced team can derail even a unique and viable product idea!
+The development team should always see itself not only as a technical or executive team but should also be able to communicate with the client at eye level.
+Most projects fail not because of the technical implementation but because of team communication.

 Take a look at the MVP we developed for Lingoda.